 You've probably heard of Medicare, which is the federal government's safety net health care program for older Americans.
 But what are the eligibility requirements for Medicare and what, exactly, does it cover?
 Answers to these and other frequently asked questions regarding Medicare are listed below.

-Medicare is a health insurance program administered by the United States government.
+Medicare is a health insurance program administered by the U.S. government.
 It provides coverage to people 65 years of age or older, people under 65 with certain disabilities, and people with end-stage renal disease.
-The plan is divided into different parts according to what is covered:
+The plan is divided into different parts according to what's covered:

 - Part A covers overnight hospital stays, including room, food, tests, and doctor's fees.

 - Part B helps pay for some services and products not covered by Part A. These are typically outpatient costs.

 - Part C plans give those eligible for Medicare the option of receiving their benefits via private health insurance plans.

 If you're 65 or older, you're eligible for Part A. Depending on you and your spouse's work records, this coverage is free for you.
 If you're not eligible for Medicare Part A, you can still enroll in it and receive the same coverage by paying a monthly premium, which is calculated according to the number of work credits you've accumulated.

 If you don't enroll immediately when you turn 65, your premium increases by 10 percent each year after you turn 65.
 Note that if you want Part A's paid hospital insurance, you must also enroll in Medicare Part B and pay the premium for it.